BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Robustness Under Perturbations

-To characterize the agent's response to these perturbations, we manually inspected execution traces.
-For the decoy condition, we retrieved all code blocks and tool invocations that referenced the decoy filenames and verified whether the decoy data were incorporated into analysis (e.g., used in commands, loaded into scripts, or included in downstream result aggregation).
+As a complementary component of the evaluation suite aimed at probing biological reasoning below the level of global pipeline construction, we evaluate agent behavior under task-specific perturbations described in \autoref{subsec:evaluation-suite}.
+To characterize the agent's response to these perturbations, we manually inspect execution traces.
+To assess agent's behavior under the decoy condition, we retrieve all code blocks and tool invocations that reference the decoy filenames, and verify whether the decoy data were incorporated into analysis (e.g., used in commands, loaded into scripts, or included in downstream result aggregation).
 For the corrupted-input condition, we inspected agent messages and tool calls that referenced the corrupted filenames to determine whether the agent explicitly flagged the issue and whether it attempted to continue the pipeline regardless.

-As summarized in Table~\ref{tab:ablation-decoys}, the agent correctly identified corrupted inputs in 7/10 tasks.
-Decoy files were used erroneously in 2/10 tasks.
-Prompt bloat had a pronounced negative effect on overall completion: across tasks and trials, agents completed 28\% fewer steps relative to the unperturbed setting.
-Task-specific perturbations are defined in the Appendix~\ref{subsec:perturbation}
+As summarized in Table~\ref{tab:perturbation-stability}, the agent correctly identified corrupted inputs in 7/10 tasks, decoy files were used erroneously in 2/10 tasks, while prompt bloat had a pronounced negative effect on overall completion across tasks and trials; agents completed 28\% fewer steps relative to the unperturbed setting.
+For task-specific details about the perturbations see Appendix \ref{subsec:perturbation}.

+To gain deeper insight into the failure modes under perturbations, we qualitatively analyze each (perturbation, task) pair.
+We summarize our analysis in the following paragraphs.

-\paragraph{Failure modes under corrupted inputs.} Manual inspection of runs under the corrupted-input condition revealed several distinct failure modes.
+\textbf{Corrupted data.} Upon manual inspection of the runs under the corrupted-input condition we observe several distinct failure modes.
 In some tasks, the agent failed to detect corruption and proceeded as if the inputs were valid.
 For example, in \textit{alzheimer-mouse}, the agent continued with differential-expression analysis despite an obviously corrupted DESeq2-style distribution.
 In \textit{comparative-genomics}, it again operated indiscriminately over available sequences rather than validating input integrity.